bhupencoD3/rag-pipeline/README.md

 This repository is a step-by-step learning and experimentation project on **Retrieval-Augmented Generation (RAG)**.
 The goal is to build an end-to-end RAG pipeline from scratch, including data ingestion, parsing, chunking, embedding, and vector storage, to create a robust knowledge base for retrieval and generation.

-The project is modularly structured into three core stages:
+The project is modularly structured into four core stages:

 1. **Data Ingestion & Parsing** – converting raw files into structured LangChain Document objects.
 2. **Vector Embeddings** – transforming documents into numerical embeddings.
 3. **Vector Stores** – persisting and managing embeddings for fast similarity-based retrieval.
+4. **Hybrid Retrieval & Re-Ranking** – combining dense and sparse retrieval for enhanced precision.

 ---